makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 end
 ```

+:construction: This last section is under construction.
+Please give your thoughts on the current Handler approach in lib/alexa and in the intents directory. :construction:

 ## Wrapping up

 In this module, we've covered a variety of techniques to extract a framework for interacting with Amazon Alexa using Ruby.
 This framework is available [here](http://github.com/sjmog/ralyxa) to play with and extend, if you wish.